 This happens, due to lack of concentration and the inability to focus the mind.
 This occurs not just with meditation, but with every other activity, be it work, study, or anything else that requires focusing the attention.

 It is the habit of the mind to be in constant movement, to jump from one thought to another, and never to stand still.
 You can change this habit, you can make your mind obedient and calm, and there are different ways of doing so.
-You need to hold the reins of your mind, if you want to progress on the path of meditation.

 I would like to mention here the various reasons why concentration and a focused mind are essential for meditation.